 And if you’re a potato fan like us, or looking for more side dish ideas, don’t miss my Side Dish Category, you’ll find lots of great ideas, including the most popular on my site for Broccoli Cheez Whiz Rice Casserole.

-Roasted Purple Potatoes with Thyme, Garlic and Roasted Chile Peppers
+Purple Potatoes Roasted with Garlic

 - 2 pounds purple potatoes